Glycine: Degradation

 In the second pathway, glycine is degraded in two steps.
 The first step is the reverse of glycine biosynthesis from serine with serine hydroxymethyl transferase.
 Serine is then converted to pyruvate by serine dehydratase.

 In the third pathway of its degradation, glycine is converted to glyoxylate by D-amino acid oxidase.
 Glyoxylate is then oxidized by hepatic lactate dehydrogenase to oxalate in an NAD+-dependent reaction.

 The half-life of glycine and its elimination from the body varies significantly based on dose.
 In one study, the half-life varied between 0.5 and 4.0 hours.

-Glycine is extremely sensitive to antibiotics which target folate, and blood glycine levels drop severely within a minute of antibiotic injections.
-Some antibiotics can deplete more than 90% of glycine within a few minutes of being administered.

 Physiological function

 The principal function of glycine is it acts as a precursor to proteins.
 Most proteins incorporate only small quantities of glycine, a notable exception being collagen, which contains about 35% glycine due to its periodically repeated role in the formation of collagen's helix structure in conjunction with hydroxyproline.
 In the genetic code, glycine is coded by all codons starting with GG, namely GGU, GGC, GGA and GGG.